"Public Charge" is a long-standing feature of U.S. immigration law that may impact families or those with dependents.

 How to Avoid Becoming a Public Charge

-First and foremost, consider your financial situation prior to bringing dependents to the United States.
+- Consider your financial situation prior to bringing dependents to the United States.
 Spouses and children in F-2 status cannot work, so the F-1 must have adequate funds to support the entire family.
 While J-2 dependents may apply for work permission, they must first demonstrate that they already have adequate financial support prior to receiving work authorization.

-Second, purchase health insurance for each family member.
+- Purchase health insurance for each family member.
 Health care in the United States is very expensive.
 Adequate health insurance can protect you from financial ruin if you or a dependent family member needs medical care in the United States.

-Third, take stock of your financial situation.
+- Take stock of your financial situation.
 You may find that you can re-arrange your budget to identify funds to pay for day care, school lunches, etc. Do not use government benefits if you can afford to pay for your family's expenses.

 For additional information, please visit the USCIS Public Charge website.